updated October 29, 2022

 I recommend this resource from the Centers for Disease Control and Prevention to understand

-Prior to the availability of the “rapid flu” test, we doctors diagnosed influenza by the characteristic symptoms, confirmatory findings on exam, and knowing there was an outbreak in the community.
-The test is not absolutely necessary but is helpful for confirmation in the event the illness doesn’t progress as expected.
+Prior to the availability of the rapid flu test, using a nasal swab we doctors diagnosed influenza by the characteristic symptoms, confirmatory findings on exam, and knowing there was an outbreak in the community.
+The test is not absolutely necessary but is helpful for confirmation in the event the illness doesn’t progress as expected or to differentiate it from other illnesses especially COVID.

 The World Health Organization (WHO), Centers for Disease Control and Prevention(CDC) , the National Foundation for Infectious Disease and every other reputable medical organization recommends vaccination against influenza.

 My family and I always get vaccinations which have successfully protected us without side effects or adverse reactions.
-There are risks, just like there are with any medical procedure, or lots of other things we do in life.
+There are risks, as is the case for any medical procedure, or other things we do in life.
 In this case we have decided the benefit outweighs the risk.

 - Stay home if you are sick, and ask your family, co-workers and employees to do the same.

-- If you absolutely must go out among other people, put a mask over your nose and mouth.
+- If you absolutely must go out among other people, put an effective mask over your nose and mouth.

 - Cover your nose and mouth when coughing or sneezing